 Andrew sustained a spinal cord injury in 1983 as a 19-year-old, then after completing an agricultural economics degree at Lincoln University, Andrew undertook computer programming work in New Zealand and Australia as well as farming for 7 years in Central Otago.

-Andrew is a senior business analyst and technical team lead for the Canterbury District Health Board, working on the development and deployment of a combined South Island-wide Patient Administration System.
-Previously, he worked for three years as the software manager for Dynamic Controls, the world’s largest supplier of wheelchair and scooter control systems.
+Andrew manages the Vocational Rehabilitation and Peer Support programmes for the New Zealand Spinal Trust.
+Previously he was a senior business analyst and technical team lead for the Canterbury District Health Board and prior to that he worked as the software manager for Dynamic Controls, the world’s largest supplier of wheelchair and scooter control systems.
 Before that, he was chief executive of the New Zealand Spinal Trust, a consumer support and service-providing organisation.

-He was on the Minister of Health’s National Ethics Advisory Committee for 7 years and is the chairman of the New Zealand Spinal Trust (www.nzspinaltrust.org.nz), on the boards of the Christchurch Early Intervention Trust (The Champion Centre: www.championcentre.org.nz) and the Burwood Academy of Independent Living (www.burwood.org.nz), as well as being a founding trustee of both the Ben Lei’a Trust and the Pacific Disability Support Trust.
+He was on the Minister of Health’s National Ethics Advisory Committee for 7 years and prior to returning to work for the NZ Spinal Trust he was the chairman of the Trust (www.nzspinaltrust.org.nz).
+He is currently on the boards of the New Zealand Rugby Foundation (www.rugbyfoundation.com), the Christchurch Early Intervention Trust (The Champion Centre: www.championcentre.org.nz) and the Burwood Academy of Independent Living (www.burwood.org.nz), as well as being a founding trustee of both the Ben Lei’a Trust and the Pacific Disability Support Trust.